-What to Expect When Visiting an Employment Center
+What to Expect When Visiting an Employment or Self-Reliance Center

-Whether you want help finding a job, gaining additional skills, or starting a business, those who work in the employment center will be able to help you.
+Whether you want help finding a job, gaining additional skills and education, or starting a business, those who work in the employment and self-reliance centers will be able to help you.

-Employment centers are located in meetinghouses, Church-owned facilities, or office buildings and are overseen by professionals who are experts in the field of career management.
-Full-time senior missionaries and part-time Church-service missionaries are called as employment advisers to serve in the centers.
-Employment advisers are trained to assist people with their employment, education, or small-business management needs.
+Employment and self-reliance centers are located in meetinghouses, Church-owned facilities, or office buildings and are overseen by professionals who are experts in the field of career management.
+Full-time senior missionaries and part-time Church-service missionaries are called as employment or self-reliance advisers to serve in the centers.
+Employment and self-reliance advisers are trained to assist people with their employment, education, or small-business management needs.
 Regardless of where the center is located, you can expect to have a similar experience.
-Even if an employment center isn’t close enough for you to go in person, the staff is willing to assist you over the phone or through e-mail.
+Even if an employment or self-reliance center isn’t close enough for you to go in person, the staff is willing to assist you over the phone or through e-mail.